Aeneas: Rust Verification by Functional Translation: and its Functional Translation, by Example

 \myparagraph{Recursion and Data Structures} It might not be immediately obvious that this translation technique scales up beyond toy examples; to conclude this section, we crank up the complexity and show how \aeneas can handle a wide variety of idioms while still delivering on the original promise of a lightweight functional translation.
 Our final example is \li+list_nth+, which allows taking a mutable reference to the $n$-th element of a list, mutating it, and regaining ownership of the list.

 This example relies on several new concepts.
 Parametric data type declarations (line 1) resemble those in any functional programming language such as OCaml or SML.
 The \li+Box+ type denotes a heap-allocated, uniquely-owned piece of data.
 Without the \li+Box+ indirection, \li+List+ would describe a type of infinite size and would be rejected.
 Immutable borrows (line 8) do not sport a \li+mut+ keyword; they do not permit mutation, but the programmer may create infinitely many of them.
-Only when all shared borrows have been relinquished does full ownership return to the borrowed value.
+Only when all shared borrows have been relinquished does full ownership return to the borrowed value. \ifshort The complete translation is in our long version~\cite{longversion}; the salient part comes out of \aeneas as follows: